 Breast reconstruction is an important part of the post-cancer healing process for many women.
-Reconstruction can happen during treatment, shortly thereafter, or years down the road.
-Your health and your personal feelings about reconstruction should be the most important decision-making factors.
+This surgery can happen during the treatment journey, shortly thereafter, or years down the road.

 Learn more here:

 - Is Breast Reconstructive Surgery Right For You?

 Learn how Donna was given hope after a breast reconstructive procedure called Deep Inferior Epigastric Perforator (DIEP) Flap with Dr. Del Corral, MD.